vttale/serve-stale/README.md

    those potential problems with no practical negative consequences, it also rate limits further queries from any client that honors the TTL, such as a forwarding resolver.

+   As for the change to treat a TTL with the high-order bit set as positive and then clamping it, as opposed to [RFC2181] treating it as zero, the rationale here is basically one of engineering simplicity versus an inconsequential operational history.
+Negative TTLs had no rational intentional meaning that wouldn't have been satisfied by just sending 0 instead, and similarly there was realistically no practical purpose for sending TTLs of 2^25 seconds (1 year) or more.
+   There's also no record of TTLs in the wild having the most significant bit set in DNS-OARC's "Day in the Life" samples.
+With no apparent reason for operators to use them intentionally, that leaves either errors or non-standard experiments as explanations as to why such TTLs might be encountered, with neither providing an obviously compelling reason as to why having the leading bit set should be treated differently from having any of the next eleven bits set and then capped per Section 4.
+Regardless, treating such a TTL as effectively either an underflow condition or an overflow one has been left to the discretion of the implementers

    Another implementation consideration is the use of stale nameserver addresses for lookups.
 This is mentioned explicitly because, in some